Mitrano_E8_HS_2020

 Mitrano is also a highly-regarded keynote speaker.
 His topic areas include:

-Prior to his time at the Empire 8 Conference, Mitrano served as the Assistant Director of Athletics at Rochester Institute of Technology and began his career at the age of 21 when he was the full-time Sports Information Director at St. John Fisher University.
+At the time of his hiring, he was the youngest Commissioner in the histroy of the NCAA.
+Prior to his time at the Empire 8 Conference, Mitrano served as the Assistant Director of Athletics at Rochester Institute of Technology and began his career at the age of 21 when he was the full-time Sports Information Director at St. John Fisher University, the youngest in the country.

 AWARDS & HONORS